 Professor of Economic History, specializing in agricultural and rural history from the early modern era to the present.
 I am active in the Flemish CORN-network (Comparative Rural History of the North Sea Area) and founding member of the board of the EURHO (European Rural History Organisation, member of the executive committee of the US Agricultural History Society.
 On the editorial board of Zeitschrift für Agrargeschichte und Agrarsoziologi and The Agricultural History Review (UK).

 Akademiska meriter: FD, Docent

 My research has basically covered Agrarian-Historical themes, stretching from the 17th to the late 20th century.
 Presently I am involved in the Land reform theme within the Flemish CORN (Comparative Rural History of the North Sea Area) network and recently in a NOSH-supported network on famines in northern Euorope and India.

 I am also finishing of a project, supported by the Research foundations of Svenska Handelsbanken on the use of land for recreational purposes in connection to the increased of consumption of leisure services in the post war period.
 I have written a theoretical chapter, recently published in a global historical book by a well-known British publisher on this.
 It relates these questions to a long terms property right perspective, embarking from the notion that various types of claims has always been raised upon land and that the content of the emerging rights tend to be renegotiated when new actors and new land uses emerges.
-Yet another book is being prepared within this project (belated because of my long sick leave in 2014).
+Yet another book is being prepared within this project (long belated because of my long sick leave in 2014 and later).
 It discusses a local example of the rise of a rural development paradigm.
 Papers on this have been presented at different conferences 2008, 2010 and 2013.